gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "There has to be another way out," he replied.
 "Doesn't there?"

 "I don't know," Noxy admitted.
 "I've never come in this far.
 What were you doing down here anyway?"

 Thokmay shrugged.
 "I just wanted to get away from everyone.
-Kulbinder and Sergeant Dorbu were arguing about—about everything, and…
+Kulbinder and Sergeant Dorbu were arguing, and…
-I just want to go home.
+I just want to go home."
-I know that's what all of you would like too."

-"It's not that bad," Noxy said awkwardly.
-"It's just… It's a lot all at once, you know?"

-"I suppose.
-Anyway, look."
+"I'm sorry," Noxy said awkwardly, not sure what she was apologizing for.

+"Thank you."
-He held up his lantern and pointed.
+Thokmay held up his lantern.
-The spot they had been standing just a few minutes before was now a jumble of fallen roof timber and sharp-edged stones.
+Where they had been standing a few moments before was now a jumble of fallen beams and sharp-edged stones.

 "We might be able to squeeze through," Noxy said tentatively.